tjluoma/km-toggle-javascript/README.md

 ### Downloading and installing Keyboard Maestro macros

-1. Right-click (or control-click) the `.kmmacros` files and save them.
+1. Right-click (or control-click) the `.kmmacros` files and save them, ***or*** [download a zip file](https://github.com/tjluoma/km-toggle-javascript/archive/master.zip) with both of them.

-2. Note that your browser may add a “.txt” to the filename, but Keyboard Maestro needs the extension to be “.kmmacros”.
+2. Note that if you download the `.kmmacros` files, your browser may add a “.txt” to the filename, but Keyboard Maestro needs the extension to be “.kmmacros”.

 3. Import them into Keyboard Maestro by double-clicking on them, or by launching **Keyboard Maestro.app** and choosing **File » Import Macros…** from the menu bar.